dlt-hub/dlt/docs/website/docs/general-usage/source.md

 ### Load data partially

-You can limit the number of items produced by each resource by calling a `add_limit` method on a source.
-This is useful for testing, debugging and generating sample datasets for experimentation.
+You can limit the number of items produced by each resource by calling an `add_limit` method on a source.
+This is useful for testing, debugging, and generating sample datasets for experimentation.
 You can easily get your test dataset in a few minutes, when otherwise you'd need to wait hours for the full loading to complete.
 Below we limit the `pipedrive` source to just get 10 pages of data from each endpoint.
-Mind that the transformers will be evaluated fully:
+Keep in mind that the transformers will be evaluated fully:

 ```python
 from pipedrive import pipedrive_source